Album musical: Recordings

 An interesting variation on the album musical is A Complete Authentic Minstrel Show released in both monaural and stereo in 1958 on the budget label, Somerset Records.
 The album is a compilation of classic songs and jokes featured in American minstrel shows, a form of entertainment that was popular during the later 19th and early 20th centuries.
 Because of the often negative stereotypes of African-Americans, the genre quickly lost public favor with the birth of the civil rights movement.
 Although the recorded material is not original, the fact that the album simulates a live stage performance (without actually be derived from such a performance) makes it a form of album musical.
 Epic Records released two minstrel show recordings of its own a few years later called Gentlemen, Be Seated! and its sequel, Gentlemen, Be Seated!
 (Again).
 Similar albums were created that simulate old vaudeville and burlesque shows.

 Frank Zappa's Joe's Garage (1979) and Thing-Fish (1984) were album musicals.
 The material of Thing-Fish was presented as an "original cast recording"; Zappa had intended to stage it as a play, but was unable to find financing, and it was subsequently staged after his death, as was Joe's Garage.
 Joe's Garage was a satire of music censorship in the form of an anti-music government propaganda play, while Thing-Fish encompassed conspiracy theories surrounding AIDS and satire of Broadway tropes, racial stereotypes, homosexuality, political correctness and feminism.

+A more recent album musical is Hungarian-American composer and playwright Bálint Varga and lyricist Lia Barcellona Tamborra's d'ILLUSION: The Houdini Musical (2020), inspired by the life of illusionist/stunt performer Harry Houdini (played by Julian R. Decker).
+All of the participating actors, voice talents and musicians recorded their parts remotely from all over the world while quarantined inside their homes due to the COVID-19 pandemic and its impact on the performing arts.